adeirjunior/SinCa/README.md

-# A Simple Calculator with Vanilla Javascript
+# A Simple Calculator with Jquery